AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/navigation-routing.md

 ## Inspect HeaderComponent updates {#inspect-header}

 In previous chapters, the `HeaderComponent` component was added as a pure Angular component included via `app.component.html`.
-In this chapter, the `HeaderComponent` component is removed from the app and will be added via the [Template Editor](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/page-authoring/template-editor-feature-video-use.html).
+In this chapter, the `HeaderComponent` component is removed from the app and is added via the [Template Editor](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/page-authoring/template-editor-feature-video-use.html).
 This allows users to configure the navigation menu of the `HeaderComponent` from within AEM.

 >[!NOTE]
 >